knyete/Micropython-scheduler/README.md

     # do something time consuming
 ```

-it won't lock out other threads.
+it won't lock out other threads, whereas without a ``yield`` statement it will lock a cooperative
+scheduler solid.

 Alas this benefit pales into insignificance compared to the drawbacks.
 Some of these are covered in
 the documentation on writing [interrupt handlers](http://docs.micropython.org/en/latest/reference/isr_rules.html).
 In a pre-emptive model every thread can interrupt every other thread.
 It is generally much easier
-to find and fix faults caused by a thread which fails to ``yield`` periodically than locating the
+to find and fix a lockup resulting from a thread which fails to ``yield`` than locating the
 sometimes deeply subtle bugs which can occur in pre-emptive code.

 To put this in simple terms, if you write a thread in MicroPython, you can be sure that variables